fikayo-sanni/ductape-docs/docs/services.md

 Set up resources that your product depends on:
 - **Storage:** Configure cloud storage for files or data.
 - **Message Brokers:** Set up messaging queues like RabbitMQ, AWS SQS, Google PubSub, Redis or Kafka.
 - **Databases:** Connect to relational or NoSQL databases, and define database actions (e.g., queries or updates).
-- **Cloud Functions:** Define serverless functions to process data, handle business logic, or integrate with other services.
 - **Notifications:** Configure communication channels and create reusable notification messages.
 - **Jobs:** Define background tasks for asynchronous processing.
 - **Features (Workflows):** Create reusable features by combining actions across apps and resources.